 Coopersville & Marne Railway Train Rides

 A fun way to see Michigan fall colors is to hop on a Coopersville & Marne Railway train.
 The railway operates vintage passenger trains with cars from the 1920s.
 From Coopersville, the train rides take you about 7 miles to Marne.

 Holland State Park in Holland

 The iconic Holland Harbor Lighthouse, also called Big Red, is a beautiful setting for sunsets.
 However, you get the best look at the fall foliage while walking the nearby Mt.
 Pisgah Dune Boardwalk.

-Things to Do in Saugatuck
+Fall Things to Do in Saugatuck

 Saugatuck is a unique place to visit if you want to see fall colors in Michigan.
-Nestled on miles of Lake Michigan shoreline, this city is full of character and culture, and it has some of the best beaches in the world.
+With miles of Lake Michigan beaches and shorelines in southwest Michigan, this city is full of character and culture, and it has some of the best beaches in the world.

 Whitehouse Nature Center at Albion College

 Whitehouse Nature Center is a special place for seeing the changing leaves because it’s located on a college campus.
 It’s the only classroom that stretches across 140 acres, and it has a river, more than 400 plant species, and 5 miles of trails.

 Road Trip on Huron River Drive Between Dexter and Ann Arbor

 Leading you through the trees and across the Huron River, Huron River Drive gives you an excellent glimpse of the fall colors.
 It runs alongside the river, and the stretch between Dexter and Ann Arbor is ideal for cycling.

 Tips to Maximize Your Michigan Fall Colors Experience

-Is there a map so that I can track fall foliage in Michigan for 2020?
+Is there a map so that I can track fall foliage in Michigan for 2022?

 When is peak fall foliage in Michigan?

 Since the changing of the leaves depends on the weather, there’s no set time when the colors begin to pop.
 In general, the fall colors peak in the Upper Peninsula and northern half of the Lower Peninsula around late September to early October.
 Then, the peak period for the southern part of the Lower Peninsula is between early and mid-October.

 What’s the weather like in Michigan in the fall?